refactorized/resume/README.txt

                                                        -[ MVP ]-

-This resume is a minimal viable product of an eventually amazing web page.
-As a web developer, not just any webpage will suffice and development time is in opposition to opportunity cost.
-Plaintext gets us 80% there in 20% of the time.
+This resume is a minimal viable product of an eventually amazing webpage.
+Surely, as a resume for a seasoned engineer in the web development space, not just any webpage will suffice, but development time is in opposition to opportunity cost.
+Instead this plaintext document seeks to deliver 80% of that value in 20% of the time.

                                                    -[ Introduction ]-

-I am a seasoned web developer with experience over a broad variety of platforms and paradigms.
+I am a seasoned software engineer with experience over a broad variety of platforms and paradigms.
 I have provided technical leadership and innovation as an architect of multiple full-stack web solutions.

 My career spans nearly two decades of evolving trends and disciplines in the web development space.
 From CGI gateways to SPAs to JAM-Stack, I have seen the pendulum swing between client and server, UX and DX, semantic and presentational CSS.
-Throughout, I have been humbled by the scope, complexity, and nuance inherent in developing software for the broadest possible audience.
+Throughout, I have been continuously impressed and inspired by the scope, complexity, and nuance inherent in developing software for the broadest possible audience.

-I look forward to leveraging my learning thus far in new endeavors, whether they further my journey web applications development or turn towards new languages and opportunities in computer science.
+I look forward to leveraging my learning thus far in new endeavors, whether they further my journey in web applications engineering or turn towards new languages and opportunities in computer science.
 I am driven forward by a passion for craft and a desire to learn every day.

                                                     -[ Character ]-